Advice for public gatherings and visits to vulnerable groups

 - attending medical appointments or compassionate visits

-This is especially important for people of the over age of 70, those over 60 years who have existing health concerns and Aboriginal and Torres Strait Islander people over the aged of 50 who have existing health concerns.
+This is especially important for people over the age of 70, those over 65 years who have existing health concerns and Aboriginal and Torres Strait Islander people over the aged of 50 who have existing health concerns.
 These groups should limit the contact with others as much as possible when away from home.

 The following facilities were restricted from opening from midday local time 23 March 2020:

 - pubs, registered and licensed clubs (excluding bottle shops attached to these venues), hotels (excluding accommodation)